merlinthemagic/MTS/README.md

 	echo $match[0]; //output: magician
 ?>
 ```
-But we never get `.new-content-ajax` or `.new-content-createElement`, because DOM/content isnt already there when PHP download the main.html.
+But we never get `.new-content-ajax` or `.new-content-createElement` using PHP, because DOM/content isn't already there when PHP download the main.html.
 In this case we can use MTS.

 ```
 <?php